lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Note: Ways to make sure a one-time-pad is not being used a 2nd time...a log of already used one-time-pads to check against...?...or a small hash?

-The idea of a non-recoverable system, disposable, that you would restart if something went wrong, but no back-doors, side doors, etc. voter...re-register...multiple register?
+The idea of a non-recoverable system, disposable, that you would restart if something went wrong, but no back-doors, side doors, etc. voter...re-register...multiple registrations?

-note: squirel? grc.com
+note: squirel grc.com

 Q: one time pads vs. signing keys for transmitting ballots
-also: multiple party signing keys?
+Also: multiple party signing keys?

 #### Step 3: Voter Obtains Ballot Online